Pharaohleft/nba-team-building-analytics/README.md

 ## Assumptions & Caveats

-- Season-level data masks short-term variance
 - Raw PPG favors high-usage roles
 - Analysis is based on a single season snapshot and does not capture multi-year trends
-- Injury history, defensive schemes, and off-ball impact are not fully captured
-- Public data does not reflect internal tracking or player development projections
 - Salary figures are treated as external context rather than modeled directly

 ---